ruben1191018/cogsi-1190914-1191018-1191042/ca5/README.md

     This sets the working directory inside the container to /app.
 All subsequent COPY, RUN, CMD, and other instructions will use this directory as their base path, making it easy to manage files and operations within the container.

 * COPY build/libs/basic_demo-0.1.0.jar /app/my-server.jar
-This instruction copies the JAR file (app.jar) from the build/libs/basic_demo-0.1.0.jar directory on the host machine into the /app directory in the container and renames it to my-server.jar.
+This instruction copies the JAR file from the build/libs/basic_demo-0.1.0.jar directory on the host machine into the /app directory in the container and renames it to my-server.jar.
 This is necessary to include the application code that will be executed when the container runs.

 * ENTRYPOINT ["java", "-cp", "/app/my-server.jar", "basic_demo.ChatServerApp", "59001"]:
 This sets the command that is executed when the container starts.
 Here, java is run with the -cp (classpath) option, which specifies my-server.jar as the classpath.
 The main class basic_demo.ChatServerApp is the entry point for the application, and 59001 is an argument passed to it (the port the server listens on).